Portland, Oregon: Neighborhoods

+The five previous addressing sections of Portland, which were colloquially known as quadrants despite there being five, have developed distinctive identities, with mild cultural differences and friendly rivalries between their residents, especially between those who live east of the Willamette River versus west of the river.

 The Pearl District in Northwest Portland, which was largely occupied by warehouses, light industry and railroad classification yards in the early to mid-20th century, now houses upscale art galleries, restaurants, and retail stores, and is one of the wealthiest neighborhoods in the city.
 Areas further west of the Pearl District include neighborhoods known as Uptown and Nob Hill, as well as the Alphabet District and NW 23rd Ave., a major shopping street lined with clothing boutiques and other upscale retail, mixed with cafes and restaurants.

 Northeast Portland is home to the Lloyd District, Alberta Arts District, and the Hollywood District.
 North Portland is largely residential and industrial.
 It contains Kelley Point Park, the northernmost point of the city.
 It also contains the St. Johns neighborhood, which is historically one of the most ethnically diverse and poorest neighborhoods in the city.

 Old Town Chinatown is next to the Pearl District in Northwest Portland.
 In 1890 it was the second largest Chinese community in the United States.
 In 2017, the crime rate was several times above the city average.
 This neighborhood has been called Portland's skid row.

 Southwest Portland is largely residential.
 Downtown district, made up of commercial businesses, museums, skyscrapers, and public landmarks represents a small area within the southwest address section.
 Portland's South Waterfront area has been developing into a dense neighborhood of shops, condominiums, and apartments starting in the mid-2000s.
 Development in this area is ongoing.
 The area is served by the Portland Streetcar, the MAX Orange Line and four TriMet bus lines.
 This former industrial area sat as a brownfield prior to development in the mid-2000s.

 Southeast Portland is largely residential, and consists of several neighborhoods, including Hawthorne District, Belmont, Brooklyn, and Mount Tabor.
 Reed College, a private liberal arts college that was founded in 1908, is located within the confines of Southeast Portland as is Mount Tabor, a volcanic landform.

+South Portland includes the Lair Hill, Johns Landing and South Waterfront districts and Lewis & Clark College as well as the Riverdale area of unincorporated Multnomah County south of the Portland city limits.